A lot of people think about suicide, but not nearly so many people are willing to talk about it.

 Often times on this blog, I try to keep things light-hearted and upbeat.
 Of course, I pride myself on tackling subjects like mental health, but I believe to tackle those really dark parts, we need a sense of gentle hope and optimism, too.
 Things might not feel too good right now, but sometimes, just the support of someone who has been there can help us pull through.

 Suicidal ideation does not stem from your true desires but rather, from a sense of helplessness.
 Many suicidal people do not actually want to die and quite often there is an “if this then that” phrase that goes with these thoughts.
-If you listen carefully, sometimes you can detect the source of the problem.
+If you listen carefully, sometimes you can even detect the source of the problem.
 Some examples might include:

 - “Everyone expects so much of me.
 I can’t do it anymore” (stress)